intel-analytics/ipex-llm-tutorial/ch_1_Introduction/README.md

 ## What can you do with BigDL-LLM
 You can use BigDL-LLM to run _any pytorch model_ (e.g. [HuggingFace transformer](https://huggingface.co/docs/transformers/index) models).
 It automatically optimizes and accelerates LLMs using low-bit optimizations, modern hardware accelerations and latest software optimizations.

 Using BigDL-LLM is easy.
-Taking HuggingFace transformers-based applications as an example.
+Take HuggingFace transformers-based applications as an example.
 With just 1-line of code change, you'll immediately observe significant speedup [^1].

 Using AutoModels